 - Where is there a disconnect?

 - Does one drive the other?
 If so, how?

 Take time to write your thoughts on the integration of the two, as that’s where you’ll get the most a-ha moments.

 When your Work view and Life view are in harmony, you gain clarity around what a congruent and meaningful life looks like to you.
 This will help inform decisions you make as you go.

 When we mix reflection with inspired action, the sky’s the limit.
 I hope you enjoy these exercises and find them valuable!
 In my next blog post, we’ll take it one step further and create goals that align with your values and views.
 Exciting!!

 If you’re ready to translate your big ideas and dreams into reality, but are so paralyzed you’re not taking any action, I’d love to chat and see if I can help.
-Click here to schedule a free 20-minute assessment with me.
+Click here to started.
 I can’t wait to help you take the next step towards your goals!